aws-samples/sample-s3-rollback-tool/README.md

 If you want to revert lots of changes to a dataset in Amazon S3, as quickly as possible, this tool is for you.
 It can detect and revert 1 million changes, in a bucket containing 10 billion objects, in under 1 hour, and 100 million changes in under 15 hours.

-It can also revert a few thousand changes in a smaller bucket (up to millions of objects) in under 15 minutes end-to-end, including real-time CSV inventory creation. **[Watch a recorded demo of this here](https://www.youtube.com/watch?v=2XR2trZvv7w).**
+It can also revert a few thousand changes in a smaller bucket (up to millions of objects) in under 15 minutes end-to-end, including real-time inventory creation. **[Watch a recorded demo of this here](https://www.youtube.com/watch?v=2XR2trZvv7w).**

 [![recorded demo of the tool](https://img.youtube.com/vi/2XR2trZvv7w/mqdefault.jpg)](https://www.youtube.com/watch?v=2XR2trZvv7w)